-Emergency situations can cause extreme amounts of physical and emotional stress.
-Understanding how to deal with this stress will help to reduce its impact, and can greatly increase your chances of survival.
+Emergencies can cause extreme amounts of physical and emotional stress.
+Understanding how to deal with this stress will help to reduce its impact, and can greatly increase your chances of survival during a disaster.

 The worst thing that you can do is lose your will to survive.
 Statistics show that 95% of people who die with psychological trauma, do so within the first three days of a traumatic event.
 How you respond in an emergency situation will determine the outcome of that situation.